Code-Institute-Submissions/pitchCatch/README.md

 * **Pitchers** can register **Pitches** by providing details of their proposal

 #### Profile
-* the details inputed during registration for each **pitcher**, **catcher** and **pitch** are presented on individual profile pages
+* the details inputed during registration for each **Pitcher**, **Catcher** and **Pitch** are presented on individual profile pages
-* existing profiles can be **edited** or **deleted**
+* all existing profiles can be **edited** or **deleted**

 #### Pitches and Catches
-* the titles of all the **pitches** which have been made by a campaign or social movement are listed on their pitcher profile page
+* the titles of every **Pitch** made by a campaign or social movement are listed on their Pitcher profile page
-* a **catcher** expresses an interest in a particular project (**pitch**) by **catching** it.
-This feature is available on the pitch profile page.
-The titles of the projects which the developer is interested in are listed on the catcher profile page
+* a **Catcher** expresses an interest in a particular project (**Pitch**) by **Catching** it.
+This feature is available on each Pitch profile page.
+The titles of the projects which the developer is interested in are listed on the Catcher profile page
-* the list of developers who are interested in a particular project are, in turn, listed on the pitch profile pages
+* the list of developers who are interested in a particular project are, in turn, listed on the Pitch profile pages
-* projects, or **pitches**, remain on pitchCatch regardless of whether a **Pitcher** is deleted and leaves the pitchCatch network.
-This persistence recognises that **ownership** is distributed among all of the participants in the project, not simply the campaign or social movement who had the origninal idea
+* projects, or **Pitches**, remain on pitchCatch regardless of whether a **Pitcher** is deleted and leaves the pitchCatch network.
+This persistence recognises that **ownership** is distributed among all of the participants in the project, not simply the campaign or social movement who had the origninal seed idea

 #### Search
-* all of the pitchers, catchers and pitches on the pitchCatch platform can be searched by using filters.
+All of the **Pitchers**, **Catchers** and **Pitches** on the pitchCatch platform can be searched by using filters.
 Records matching the user's search criteria are diplsayed in a table

 ### Features Left to Implement